 Explain the Benefits

 When beginning to teach children organizational skills, it can be helpful to point out how being organized can help a person to save time.
-Show children how putting their toys away can make it possible to find them when they are ready to play again.
-Keeping their art supplies put away in their art desk, will keep them ready to use instead of lost in various rooms.
-For older children, keeping school supplies organized can help them to cut down on the time that it takes to complete homework assignments and projects.
+Even younger children will understand how putting their toys away can make it possible to find them quickly when they are ready to play again.
+Keeping their art supplies put away in their art desk, will keep them be ready to use.
+Instead of possessions being lost in various rooms, they child will be able to know where they are and use them immediately.

 Create a Routine For How To Become Organized